-The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
-The Trustees of Finham Park Multi-Academy Trust are also the Directors of the charitable company for the purposes of company law.
-The charitable company operates as Finham Park Multi-Academy Trust.
+The Academy Trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
+The Trustees of Finham Park Multi Academy Trust are also the directors of the Charitable Company for the purposes of company law.
+The Charitable Company operates as Finham Park Multi Academy Trust.

-Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details (page 1).

 b.
-Members' Liability
+Trustees' Liability

-Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a Member, or within one year after they cease to be a Member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a Member.
+Each member of the Charitable Company undertakes to contribute to the assets of the Company in the event of it being wound up while they are a Member, or within one year after they cease to be a Member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a Trustee.